Profiles

 Quality rules (code review required, test coverage) |

-| Member skeletons | members/ |
+| Member skeletons | roles/ |

 Pre-configured role definitions with Ralph configs and prompts |

-| Shared agents | agent/ |
+| Shared coding-agent files | coding-agent/ |

-Skills and sub-agents available to all members |
+Skills, sub-agents, and hooks (e.g., settings.json) available to all members |

 | Profile skills | skills/ |